What does breathing retraining involve?

 Assessment and measurement of progress, discuss any questions, learn and demonstrate the final set of exercises.

-Measure progress, discuss any questions, discuss dietary and lifestyle changes, re-visit prior exercise(s) to ensure proper technique and understanding, continued reinforcement of positive change.
+Measure progress, discuss any questions, discuss dietary and lifestyle changes, review prior exercise(s) to ensure proper technique and understanding, continued reinforcement of positive change.

-* Follow up is done as needed, usually at no additional charge, either by email, phone, or SKYPE / Zoom.
+* Follow up is done as needed, usually at no additional charge, either by email, phone, or web meeting.
 If further training sessions are required, they will be billed on a per session basis.

 Testimonial: Tim Brown (Cincinnati)